scottyschup/ruby-curriculum/w1d2/iteration.md

 end
 ```

-In thi case, it probably makes more sense to use
+In this case, it probably makes more sense to use
 [`Integer#downto`][downto-doc].

 [downto-doc]: http://ruby-doc.org/core-1.9.3/Integer.html#method-i-downto